shelandy/Boxer/README.md

 Published under GPL v3

 Why another one ?

-The design goals are tried to be easy to make yet satble as possible.
+The design goals are tried to be easy to make yet as stable as possible.
+The popular steel style is hard to make for newbies unless you already have access to a laser cutter or a 3d printer.
 The major style is inheritanted from box frame of Prusa i3.
 Additional close-loop control and monitoring will be added later.
 This is also serve as the prototype of recyclePhenox, a smaller one made of mostly recycled material.

-The controoler will have two versions:
+The controller will have two versions:
 Arduino ATmega + [RAMPS] (http://www.reprap.org/wiki/RAMPS_1.4) or TI EZ430 + TI's [Boosterpack for 3D Printer Control] (http://www.ti.com/tool/TIDM-PRINTERPACK)
 This fork will focus on Arduino ATmega + RAMPS, will fork another one once we know how to make TI EZ430 + TI's stepper driver board work